It is never too late to learn.

 The most convenient “on ramp” for purchasing cryptocurrency depends upon the country and jurisdiction in which you are resident.
 This Guide focusses on services relevant to Arthur Dent’s country of origin, the UK.

 If you haven't yet downloaded and installed your own cryptocurrency wallet (or perhaps you don't trust yourself to protect your private key) one of the quickest and safest ways to invest in cryptocurrency today is to download the SwissBorg app because their wealth app is arguably one of the best fiat on ramps in the crypto space.
 SwissBorg is available throughout Europe.
-It is easy to use and offers some unique features including their proprietary Smart Engine.
+It is easy to use and offers some unique features including their proprietary Smart Engine enabling you to earn interest from their yield wallets.
 Click our picture of a Bitcoin ATM for an invitation to join Swissborg.

 If you have already installed a wallet, know how to use it and you have a UK bank account that supports internet banking fast transfers then consider using your web browser to search for Bittylicious at https://bittylicious.com/ or Coinfloor at https://coinfloor.co.uk/hodl/ on the internet and then follow the instructions on one of those web sites.